What is Periodontal Disease (gum disease)?

 Typically, patients don’t even realize they have gum disease as it is often painless during its early stages.
 This makes regular dental visits even more important as your dentist can recognize the signs of the disease early on.
 Prevention, early diagnosis and treatment are key to stopping gum disease and maintaining a healthy smile.

 The best treatment for gum disease is prevention.
 Here are a few tips to help you prevent gum disease:

-- Brush and floss your teeth regularly, especially after you’ve eaten or before bed.
+- Brush and floss your teeth regularly, especially after you’ve eaten.
 This will help prevent the growth of bacteria that causes gum disease.

 - Don’t smoke.

 What are the symptoms of gum disease?

 - bad taste or odor in your mouth